webix-hub/docs/data/datatable/overview.md

 <dl>
 <dt><a href="datatable/supported_data_types.md">1.
 Supported data formats: xml, json, jsarray, csv</a></dt>
-<dd>Developers can use their favourite formats to specify data.
+<dd>Developers can use their favorite formats to specify data.
 All popular data formats are supported.</dd>
 <br>
 <dt><a href="datatable/loading_data.md#static_html_table">2.
 Initializing from an HTML table</a></dt>
 <dd>Any HTML table can be turned into DataTable by a single command. </dd>